TheJumpCloud/jcapi-java/jcapiv2/docs/CommandsApi.md

 <a name="graphCommandAssociationsPost"></a>
 # **graphCommandAssociationsPost**
-> InlineResponse204 graphCommandAssociationsPost(commandId, contentType, accept, body)
+> InlineResponse204 graphCommandAssociationsPost(commandId, contentType, accept, body, xOrgId)

 Manage the associations of a Command